nightmode/overrider/README.md

 ## Usage

-For CSS overrides, place a file with the full domain name and a `.css` extension into the `CSS` folder.
-For example, to customize Google Calendar first create a file called `css/calendar.google.com.css`.
+For CSS overrides, place a file with the full domain name and a `.css` extension into the `overrides/css` folder.
+For example, to customize Google Calendar first create a file called `overrides/css/calendar.google.com.css`.
 Next, save your custom styles into the file.
 Finally, reload a Google Calendar webpage to view your custom styles.

-For JS overrides, place a file with the full domain name and a `.js` extension into the `JS` folder.
-For example, to run a custom function on Slack first create a file called `js/app.slack.com.js`.
+For JS overrides, place a file with the full domain name and a `.js` extension into the `overrides/js` folder.
+For example, to run a custom function on Slack first create a file called `overrides/js/app.slack.com.js`.
 Next, save your custom JavaScript into the file.
 Finally, reload a Slack webpage to run your custom code.

 CSS and JS file names must exactly match the address of the site you are visiting.
 There are no wildcards so making a file like `youtube.com.css` would not work if YouTube always insists on redirecting you to `www.youtube.com`.
 In this case renaming your custom CSS file to `www.youtube.com.css` would resolve the file naming issue.